 Kaplan University’s Master of Science in Education in Instructional Technology focuses on the design, development, and evaluation of instructional programs, materials, and media in K-12, higher education, and corporate and military environments.
 Our program is designed to help you develop skills you can use to create new curricula to meet the demands of a changing society and the needs of new generations of students.
 Whether you are interested in pursuing a new career or a higher-level position, a master’s degree from Kaplan University could help you keep up with the advancing instructional technology field.*

-Note: The following states do not allow Kaplan to enroll their residents: Kentucky, Missouri, and Wisconsin.
+Note: The following states do not allow Kaplan to enroll their residents: Kentucky and Missouri.

 The program’s core courses teach design and development skills in the areas of technology, pedagogy, and management principles and practices.
 In addition, you can choose to further focus your studies in public and private learning environments, educational institutions, and corporate and military contexts by choosing a specialization that best fits your career goals.
 Faculty members who are practicing professionals in the field will guide you as you: